arungudelli/angularjswiki/content/en/angular/how-to-get-index-of-element-in-ngfor-angular/index.md

 +++
-title = "How to get index of ngFor element in Angular" subtitle = "get index of ngFor element" summary ="To get index of ngFor element we need to declare a variable and assign it to index inside ngFor directive" keywords=["ngFor index,get index of ngFor element"] date="2020-02-13T01:01:05+0000" lastmod="2020-02-13T02:45:18+0000"
+title = "How to get index of ngFor element in Angular" subtitle = "get index of ngFor element" summary ="Steps to get index of ngFor element in Angular 1.
+Declare a variable inside *ngFor directive using let or as keyword. for instance say indexofelement.
+2. Assign the variable value to index 3.
+And display the index of ngFor element using angular expression." keywords=["ngFor index,get index of ngFor element"] date="2020-02-13T01:01:05+0000" lastmod="2020-02-13T02:45:18+0000"